 EDITOR’S NOTE: Some names have been changed for anonymity.

-Three professional staff members found in violation of the University Code of Conduct have left Pepperdine as of Jan.
+Three professional staff members have left Pepperdine as of Jan.
 27. This change in Housing and Residence Life personnel was the result of an incident in Morgan Hall that occurred over Christmas break, according to several University staff members who spoke on condition of anonymity.

-The staff members found in violation include Resident Directors Michael Harri and Brittney Patag as well as Assistant Director for Intercultural Affairs Bryce Coefield.
-Associate Director of Residence Life Brandon Farmer said he will be leaving Pepperdine on his own volition at the end of the spring semester.
+The four staff members include Resident Directors Michael Harri and Brittney Patag, Assistant Director for Intercultural Affairs Bryce Coefield and Associate Director of Resident Life Brandon Farmer.

 “Regrettably, there was an incident on campus involving several University staff members.
 Student Affairs and the Department of Public Safety worked cooperatively to investigate the incident thoroughly and have taken appropriate action,” according to a statement issued by Public Relations on Jan.
 31. Farmer, Dean of Student Affairs Mark Davis, and Associate Dean of Students Jon Mathis declined to comment.

 On Dec.
-16, after an evening get-together at Harri’s on-campus apartment, six staff members and Patag’s husband, Alex Patag, went into Morgan Hall and spray-painted on its walls, according to University staff member Kate Wilson (name changed), who said the group also “discharged a fire extinguisher and ran from the ensuing fire alarm.”
+16, after an evening get-together at Harri’s on-campus apartment, six staff members and Patag’s husband, went into Morgan Hall and spray-painted on its walls, according to University staff member Kate Wilson (name changed), who said the group also “discharged a fire extinguisher and ran from the ensuing fire alarm.”
+Patag herself attended the get-together but did not follow the group to Morgan Hall, she wrote in an email.

 “Morgan was about to be demolished after fall semester close-down, and the incident occurred after students had left campus for Christmas break,” Wilson said.
 “The idea to go spray-paint originated at a staff Christmas party that evening on 12/16, as result of seeing posted Facebook and Snapchat photos of Morgan residents also spray-painting random messages on the walls as they left for break.”